s2607/miniircd/README.md

 Features
 --------

-* Push notifications on ios with colloquy/compatible (in progress)
+* Push notifications on ios with colloquy/compatible and caldav (in progress)
 * Knows about the basic IRC protocol and commands.
 * Easy installation.
 * Basic SSL support.